MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/deploying-wordpress-via-packages-in-a-hosting-environment.md

     [![](deploying-wordpress-via-packages-in-a-hosting-environment/_static/image14.jpg)](deploying-wordpress-via-packages-in-a-hosting-environment/_static/image13.jpg)
 10. Once the Web PI process is complete, you can do one of the following:

-    - Click **Finish** to complete the installation process.If you click Finish to complete the installation process, proceed to step C. Enable Permalinks (Optional) to continue creating an application package for deployment.
+    - Click **Finish** to complete the installation process.
+If you click Finish to complete the installation process, proceed to step C. Enable Permalinks (Optional) to continue creating an application package for deployment.
     - Click **Launch WordPress** to launch your WordPress application.
 If you click Launch WordPress, the WordPress application page appears:
         [![](deploying-wordpress-via-packages-in-a-hosting-environment/_static/image16.jpg)](deploying-wordpress-via-packages-in-a-hosting-environment/_static/image15.jpg)